 Research and logistics

 This where you start asking the questions that are going to help your day flow smoothly.
 Definitely take into consideration things like travel and weather.
 Is the closest Airbnb an hour away?
 Is the location only accessible by an off road capable vehicle?
 Do you need to bring layers with you (this one is easy- yes definitely)?
 Do you have to worry about summer storms?
 Do you need a permit for your location?
+What activities do you want to have as part of your day?
 Start thinking of solutions and answers so you can create a plan.